 However, despite all that, If it says No Application Found there’s a hack to that.
 Head over to this link: Tools.
 Don’t forget to scroll up on the Wikipedia page if you want to learn more about Pomodoro.

 To launch GNOME Pomodoro program, press Super key and type in Pomodoro then hit Enter key.
 Below is a picture by picture guide to get an overview of the program.

 On launching the program you basically have this simple clean window.

 Click on that play button to start the timer.
 In addition to this, you have the program’s shell-integrated on GNOME panel so it’s easier to access it.
 You’ll also notice that the pause and stop button appears once the program starts.

-After a 25 minute work interval, your current task gets interrupted and is left inaccessible for you to take a break.
+After a 25-minute work interval, your current task gets interrupted and is left inaccessible for you to take a break.
 Below is a screenshot of me getting a long break.
 Psst… want to snuggle behind and continue working?
-Hit ESC key.
+Hit the ESC key.
 I don’t recommend doing that all the time.

 On TIMER, drag the Pomodoro duration right to increase your work time and vice versa to decrease it.
-Same applies to duration time too.
+The same applies to duration time too.
 Tinker around by enabling/disabling to understand why the program works so.

 Did you know?
 Pomodoro is not for the computer-specific task but can be applied to other fields of work too.
 For instance, table work that includes study, artwork, solving mathematical equations, etc all benefits this utility tool.
 Try it out and see what happens.
 Something I missed out worth mentioning?
 Don’t hesitate to leave a comment below and share your thoughts too.